Unboxed-Software/solana-course/content/program-architecture.md

 }
 ```

-How does zero_copy do this?
-Let’s take a look at their rust [documentation](https://docs.rs/anchor-lang/latest/anchor_lang/attr.account.html)
+To understand what's happening here, take a look at the [rust Anchor documentation](https://docs.rs/anchor-lang/latest/anchor_lang/attr.account.html)

-> Other than being more efficient [zero_copy], the most salient benefit this provides is the ability to define account types larger than the max stack or heap size.
+> Other than being more efficient, the most salient benefit [`zero_copy`] provides is the ability to define account types larger than the max stack or heap size.
 When using borsh, the account has to be copied and deserialized into a new data structure and thus is constrained by stack and heap limits imposed by the BPF VM.
 With zero copy deserialization, all bytes from the account’s backing `RefCell<&mut [u8]>` are simply re-interpreted as a reference to the data structure.
 No allocations or copies necessary.
 Hence the ability to get around stack and heap limitations.
->

-So basically, we never actually load the data into the stack or heap.
-We’re instead given access to the raw data, and the folks at Anchor made the super nice `AccountLoader` to help us with that.
+Basically, your program never actually loads zero-copy account data into the stack or heap.
+It instead gets pointer access to the raw data.
+The `AccountLoader` ensures this doesn't change too much about how you interact with the account from your code.

 There are a couple of caveats using `zero_copy`.
-First, you cannot call init in the context like you may be used to.
+First, you cannot use the `init` constraint in the account validation struct like you may be used to.
+This is due to there being a CPI limit on accounts bigger than 10KB.

 ```rust
 pub struct ConceptZeroCopy<'info> {